 The degree of transaminase elevation does not necessarily reflect the severity of the disease (21).

-Increased echogenicity on ultrasound, decreased liver attenuation on CT, and increased fat signal on magnetic resonance imaging (MRI) may suggest NAFLD.
+Increased echogenicity on ultrasound, decreased liver attenuation on CT, and an increased fat signal on magnetic resonance imaging (MRI) may suggest NAFLD.

 Patients with NAFLD typically have elevated triglyceride/HDL cholesterol ratio.

-In order to diagnose NAFLD, signs of steatosis have to be revealed by imaging techniques or biopsy, significant alcohol consumption has to be excluded, and other causes of fatty liver disease have to be ruled out (22).
+To diagnose NAFLD, signs of steatosis have to be revealed by imaging techniques or biopsy, significant alcohol consumption has to be excluded, and other causes of fatty liver disease have to be ruled out (22).

 A thorough history is important to exclude other potential causes of fatty liver disease such as alcohol use, drugs or medication use.
 Viral hepatitis may have to be excluded as well.

 Usually, the clinical picture, blood tests, and imaging techniques will suffice to diagnose NAFLD.